 - Flour a work surface and turn the dough out onto it.

 - Bring the dough together with your hands to form a loaf shape.

 - Take the baking tray out of the oven.
 Sprinkle a tablespoon of flour on it to stop the dough from sticking.
 Put the dough onto it and use a knife to cut down almost to the baking tray to make a deep cross on the loaf.

 - Bake in the oven for 25-35 minutes.

-Let me know if you make this nigella seed and tomato quick bread or any of my other recipes.
+Do let me know if you make this tomato and nigella seed quick bread or any of my other recipes.
 I love to get feedback from readers.